jkwarren/School-Projects/README.md

 # School-Projects
-Here are school Projects I have worked on.
+Here are the school projects I have worked on.

+## A small game in NetLogo Programming Language
+<p> to download the NetLogo application or to use the online version: https://ccl.northwestern.edu/netlogo/ <p/>
+the file: termprojectCS2021.nlogo

+<p>This is a game where you run around as a farmer trying to feed chickens that don't want to be close to you.</p>

 ## Python Final Project 2022
 <p>By: Jessica Warren and Marco Motroni</p>
 <p>date: May 2022</p>